Spicy and Sweet Tomato Chutney

 Ingredients

-Tomatoes – Choose bright fresh ripe red tomatoes to make this chutney.
+Tomatoes – Make this chutney with bright, fresh, ripe red tomatoes.
 The better the tomatoes, the better tasting your chutney will be.

 Jaggery – Use organic jaggery for the best taste.
 Some people make this chutney with sugar, but I prefer the taste of jaggery.
 Jaggery is also a healthy alternative to sugar and adds a unique taste to the chutney.